metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_exception_v2alpha1_manifest.md

 Required:

-- `control_name` (String) ControlName specifies the name of the Pod Security Standard control.See: https://kubernetes.io/docs/concepts/security/pod-security-standards/
+- `control_name` (String) ControlName specifies the name of the Pod Security Standard control.
+See: https://kubernetes.io/docs/concepts/security/pod-security-standards/

 Optional:

-- `images` (List of String) Images selects matching containers and applies the container level PSS.Each image is the image name consisting of the registry address, repository, image, and tag.Empty list matches no containers, PSS checks are applied at the pod level only.Wildcards ('*' and '?') are allowed.
+- `images` (List of String) Images selects matching containers and applies the container level PSS.
+Each image is the image name consisting of the registry address, repository, image, and tag.
+Empty list matches no containers, PSS checks are applied at the pod level only.
+Wildcards ('*' and '?') are allowed.
 See: https://kubernetes.io/docs/concepts/containers/images.
-- `restricted_field` (String) RestrictedField selects the field for the given Pod Security Standard control.When not set, all restricted fields for the control are selected.
+- `restricted_field` (String) RestrictedField selects the field for the given Pod Security Standard control.
+When not set, all restricted fields for the control are selected.
 - `values` (List of String) Values defines the allowed values that can be excluded.